top of page

 The second set of questions is about their past experiences.

 What are their current layers?
-I suggest they bring their layers and pack them the next time they enter the store!
+I suggest they bring their layers back with them the next time they enter the store!

 • A good hood on outerwear costs around 20% of the whole garment, so I always ensure that the customer tries the hood to ensure it is helmet-compatible or is small and neat for a non-helmet user.
 See our 3 min video on hood selection,

-• Are they going on a guided trip or an event like an Ultra Run, and if so, do they have a kit list?
+• Are they going on a guided trip or an event like an Ultra Run?
+If so, do they have a kit list so we can help?
 Many people on guided trips have little understanding of the items on their list, so we prefer to make a special appointment in these cases to ensure good understanding and that all garments layer correctly over each other.

 Chuck.
 Helping the customer understand the garments they currently own is very useful if there is time I ask them;